GreptimeTeam/docs/docs/user-guide/timezone.md

 ## Impact of rime zone on SQL statements

-The time zone setting in the client affects data ingestion and querying processes.
+The client's time zone setting influences both data ingestion and querying.
-Below are the details on how time zones influence these operations.

 ### Ingest data